-The Compensation Committee and the Board of Directors believe that the design of our executive compensation program, and hence the compensation awarded to our named executive officers under the current program, fulfills the objectives set forth above.
+The CHCM Committee and the Board of Directors believe that the design of our executive compensation program, and hence the compensation awarded to our named executive officers under the current program, fulfills the objectives set forth above.

-We encourage you to carefully review the CD&A of this Proxy Statement for additional details on our executive compensation, including PDF's compensation philosophy and objectives, as well as the processes our Compensation Committee used to determine the structure and amounts of the compensation of our named executive officers in 2021.
+We encourage you to carefully review the CD&A for additional details on our executive compensation, including our compensation philosophy and objectives, as well as the processes our CHCM Committee used to determine the structure and amounts of the compensation of our named executive officers in 2022.